codeforamerica/form-flow/README.md

     inputContent=~{::inputContent})}">
 ... more content
 ```
 Note the `inputName='economicHardshipTypes'` attribute.
-This is the name of the input field in the
+This is the name of the input field
 which will appear below `more content` above.
 This name is used to check for required field annotations
 so that the template will know the field is required.